 As a consequence of the rapid rise in the demand for developers over the past few years, an increasing number of people are now trying their hand at programming.
 Many of them aim to work at web development agencies.
 If you are one of those people, you must be curious about the two types of development: back end and front end.

 We have covered the different types of web technologies in detail before.
 Today, however, we will talk exclusively about front end technologies.

 First, you will get a chance to familiarise yourself with the concept of the front end.
-Then, we will answer the question, “What is front end development?” and talk about the various front end development tools and technologies that are used in the process.
+Then, we will answer the question, “What is front end development?” and talk about the various front end development tools and technologies that are used in the software development process.

 What Are Front End Technologies?